nbrownlee/compound/README.md

 # compound
-Convert custom markup into HTML
+Convert custom markup into HTML from the command line.